-Women Powering Technology has been running Technovation in Ottawa for students aged 10-18 since Jan 2015, and in Toronto since Jan 2017.
+Women Powering Technology has been running Technovation in Ottawa and Toronto since Jan 2015.

 Technovation, a flagship program of non-profit Iridescent, is the world’s largest global tech entrepreneurship competition for girls.
 The program offers girls around the world the opportunity to learn the necessary skills to emerge as tech entrepreneurs and leaders.

 Every year, Technovation challenges 10- to 18-year-old girls to build a business plan and mobile app that will address a community problem.
 Since 2009, over 15,000 girls have participated from more than 100 countries.

 Over a period of 12 weeks, teams with three to five members, mentored by a women in tech, learn how to develop a concept for an application addressing an issue or need identified in their community, map out a business plan, and create a prototype app, all while learning the basics of marketing and programming.

 Thank you to our founding partners: IBM and Shopify, and our academic partners: Carleton University and Ryerson University.

 For more information on the Ottawa program check out the Ottawa website: Technovation Ottawa